TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```scratch
 clear (color and depth v) :: sensing
 ```
-Clears the color and/or depth of the selected render target
+Clears the color and/or depth of the selected render target.

 ---
 ```scratch